Raed Salah: 9/11 conspiracy theory

-In 2011, Salah published an article in Sawt al-Haq w'al-Huriyya in which he rhetorically asked "Were 4,000 Jewish clerks absent by chance, or was there another reason?" alluding to the conspiracy theory that the Israeli secret service Mossad was behind the September 11 attacks and had warned Jews not to turn up to work on the day of the attack.
+In 2011, Salah published an article in Sawt al-Haq w'al-Huriyya in which he rhetorically asked: "Were 4,000 Jewish clerks absent by chance, or was there another reason?" alluding to the conspiracy theory that the Israeli secret service—Mossad—was behind the September 11 attacks and had warned Jews not to turn up to work on the day of the attack.

 Response to accusations of racism

-In 2011, in a statement in response to such allegations, Saleh stated: "I unequivocally condemn all forms of racism, including anti-Semitism, Islamophobia, and racism towards my own people, the Palestinians."
+In 2011, in a statement in response to such allegations, Salah stated: "I unequivocally condemn all forms of racism, including anti-Semitism, Islamophobia, and racism towards my own people, the Palestinians".

-Saleh believes that Zionists want to equate anti-Zionism with anti-Semitism.
-In an interview in 2020 he said: "We are in a new phase in which it is prohibited to criticise Zionism, in the sense that they want to make anti-Zionism synonymous with antisemitism.
+Saleh believes that Zionists want to equate anti-Zionism with antisemitism.
+In an interview in 2020 he said:"We are in a new phase in which it is prohibited to criticise Zionism, in the sense that they want to make anti-Zionism synonymous with antisemitism.
 All those who criticize Zionism now will be subject to the measures that were taken against those accused of antisemitism."

+Gaza war

+Salah has been active during the Gaza war.
+In October 2023, in an interview with AhlulBayt News Agency (ABNA), he was quoted supporting an end to the war, saying: "Raise your voices and say no to war, no to the demolition of mosques, churches, and synagogues".

+Many of Salah's views regarding the Gaza war are listed below via an interview with the online Al-Estikal Newspaper:

+Settler incursions within the Temple Mount

+"These incursions are not new.
+They have happened before and have resurfaced today, and they will likely continue in the near future.
+The Israeli Occupation, according to its delusional calculations, aims to impose its religious sovereignty over al-Aqsa Mosque.
+It seems that Israel wants to move from its current phase, where it believes it has succeeded in imposing its occupation on al-Aqsa, to imposing religious sovereignty.
+Israel imagines that if it succeeds in this, it will be able to perform its Talmudic prayers openly at al-Aqsa.
+The next steps would include offering sacrifices for its festivals at the mosque and then publicly moving towards constructing an alleged temple on al-Aqsa's grounds.
+I firmly believe that all of these delusions will backfire, and Israel will realize that al-Aqsa is a Qur'anic truth that endures just as the Quran itself does. al-Aqsa [sic] remains the same today as it was in the past and will remain so until the Day of Judgment."